 How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

-In the left menu, select the Protection item.
+In the left-hand menu, select Protection.

 On the page that opens, you can configure the parameters: